Beckster6211/masteryArray1/PLAN.md

 ### Task 5

-The 'makeArrayWithLength' function takes in a number as its first argument.
+The 'makeArrayWithLength' function takes in a number as its only argument.
 Inside the function, return an array that is as long as the number.

 function makeArrayWithLength(number) {